 Being content is learned under God's training.
-His Word always gives scriptural advice, like-Being content with what we have; being content where we work; and being content with where we live.
-It is a reality when we are in God's will.
+His Word always gives scriptural advice, like-Being content with what we have; being content with where we work; and being content with the neighborhood in which we live.
+It is possible to be content-just remain in God's will.
 Hebrews 13:5 "Let your conduct be without covetousness; be content with such things as you have.
-For He Himself has said, 'I will never leave you nor forsake you.'"
-God will provide what we need when we need it-we just trust Him in faith to do it.
+For He Himself has said, 'I will never leave you nor forsake you."

-Satan tries to have us be discontented about something; or with someone; or about anything.
-The devil wants us to desire more, and never be satisfied with less.
-We should not always want more-but be content with less and even giving away surplus-not keep accumulating extra.
+Satan wants us to be discontented about something; with someone; or about anything.
+The devil wants us to desire more and never be satisfied with less-but we should not always want more-and instead be content with less-giving away surplus.
 We should cherish what we have-not resent what we lack.

-The apostle said-2 Corinthians 12:10 "I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses"-for the sake of God's Truth, he meant; "for when I am weak, then am I strong"-by the ability God would give.
+The apostle said-2 Corinthians 12:10 "I take pleasure in infirmities, in reproaches, in necessities, in persecutions, in distresses"-for the sake of God's Truth, he meant; "For when I am weak, then am I strong"-by the ability God would give.
 He knew the importance of persevering in faith and doing what God wanted him to do.
 He learned that 1 Timothy 6:6 "Godliness with contentment is great gain."

-The apostle was grateful that some members sent him gifts.
-When the opportunity presented itself, they again responded in love.
-The apostle wrote Philippians 4:10, "I rejoice greatly in the Lord that at last you have renewed your concern for me.
+The apostle was grateful that some members sent him gifts, and when the opportunity again presented itself, they responded.
+Philippians 4:10, "I rejoice greatly in the Lord that at last you have renewed your concern for me.
 Indeed, you have been concerned, but you had no opportunity to show it."

-The apostle's goal was not to see how many things he could collect, but how faith in God could be applied.
+The apostle was not interested in how many things he could collect, but how faith in God could be applied.
 He was a prisoner in Rome; confined to an apartment Acts 28:30; and guarded by a soldier Acts 28:16.
-He was under house arrest and was not allowed to work at a trade to pay expenses.
+He was under house arrest and not allowed to work at a trade to pay his personal expenses.
 But in that situation, he had the opportunity to trust God in faith to provide what he needed each day.